Gali-Sai-Divakar-Reddy/Data-Engineering-projects/postgres_ETL/README.md

-# Sparkify ETL Pipeline using PostgresSQL and psycopg2
+# ETL Pipeline using PostgresSQL and psycopg2

 ![architecture-Diagram](postgres_ETL_architecture.png)

 ## Project Overview

-The Sparkify ETL pipeline is designed to extract, transform, and load data from JSON logs and metadata files into a structured PostgreSQL database.
-This process enables analytical capabilities for understanding user activity and song play metrics on the Sparkify music streaming platform.
+The ETL pipeline is designed to extract, transform, and load data from JSON logs and metadata files into a structured PostgreSQL database.
+This process enables analytical capabilities for understanding user activity and song play metrics on the music streaming platform.
 The project processes two types of data sources:

  - Song Data: Metadata about songs and artists.
  - Log Data: User activity logs detailing song plays.